Skip to content

 Taradeau

-Overlooking the village, the Taradel tower (look out tower) and the St Martin hapel which date from the XIIth century, are the remains of the Taradel village which was built on a rock outcrop.
-It was destroyed by invasion in the Middle Ages.
-From the highest point there are pretty views over the village and the surrounding hills.
+Overlooking the village, the Fort oppidum, the Tour Taradel (high watchtower) and the Chapelle Saint Martin (12th-century chapel) are the remains of the village of Taradel, which was built on a hill.
+From the top, you have a lovely view of the village of Taradeau and the surrounding hills.

 What to see